ajmolstad/SurvGPR/README.md

 # SurvGPR
-An R package implementing the method proposed in [[https://arxiv.org/abs/1808.10541]("Gaussian process regression for survival time prediction with genome-wide gene expression"]
+An R package implementing the method proposed in [[https://arxiv.org/abs/1808.10541](Gaussian process regression for survival time prediction with genome-wide gene expression]

 # Installation